 Besides getting busted by Johnny Law, you also risk having a car accident and getting stuck with all those medical bills yourself.
-You can’t sue for personal injury in Maryland if you are drunk driving when your accident happened.
+You can’t sue for personal injury in Maryland if you are drunk driving when your car accident happened.
+This is called contributory negligence.

 Did you know the same risks apply to passengers of drunk drivers?
 For the exact same reasons, you could be prevented from making a personal injury claim – even if you never had a drink yourself.